eiceblue/Spire.PDF-for-C-/README.md

 Spire.PDF for C++ can protect PDF documents by setting passwords.
 User password and owner password can determine the encrypted PDF documents readability, modifiability, printability and other selective restrictions.

-### Extract Data from PDF Documents

-Spire.PDF for C++ can be used to extract images, text, pages and attachments from a PDF document with great speed and accuracy.

-### Document Settings Features

-Document information can be set with Spire.PDF for C++ including custom metadata, document properties, page orientation, and page size.
-Wherein, document properties consist of document restrictions (printing, document assembly, page extraction, comment etc. allowed or not) and document description about file title, author, subject, keywords and so on.
-By using Spire.PDF for C++, viewer preferences can be set with position, title display, resize, page mode and print scaling etc.

 ### Examples

 ### Add Layers to PDF